CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 2. Model and Dataset (Optional)

-XREPORT supports its trained image-captioning checkpoints plus an embedded, offline Hugging Face Transformers catalogue.
-It never pulls or downloads inference models automatically and does not require a separate model server for normal operation.
+XREPORT supports its trained image-captioning checkpoints plus an embedded Hugging Face Transformers catalogue.
+The public `generate-cxr` report model is downloaded on first Generate into the project-local `app/resources` cache, verified, and reused offline on subsequent launches; no separate model server is required.

 Supported data sources:
 - **MIMIC-CXR** (initial validation dataset)